JUBA, South Sudan (AP) — UNICEF says 11 people have died in a suspected cholera outbreak in South Sudan.

 The ministry issued an alert Sunday after suspected cases started arriving Friday at Juba Teaching Hospital.

-One suspected case came from inside a United Nations base in Juba, raising fears that it could spread among the 4,000 people sheltering there from fighting this month between opposing army factions, said Ashley McLaughlin, spokeswoman for the International Organization for Migration, which manages the camp.
+One suspected case came from inside a United Nations base in Juba, raising fears that it could spread among the 4,000 people sheltering there, said Ashley McLaughlin, spokeswoman for the International Organization for Migration, which manages the camp.